This event has now passed, however you can catch up on-demand for FREE through the link below.

 Panel: Regional Investment & Devolution

-Lyndsey Jackson (Edinburgh Festival Fringe), Claire Walker (Co-Chief Executive, Society of London Theatre & UK Theatre) and Suzie Norton (Executive Lead, Create Central) will explore how we can drive inclusive growth with region-specific interventions for the creative economy.
+Lyndsey Jackson (Deputy Chief Executive, Edinburgh Festival Fringe Society), Claire Walker (Co-Chief Executive, Society of London Theatre & UK Theatre) and Suzie Norton (Executive Lead, Create Central) will explore how we can drive inclusive growth with region-specific interventions for the creative economy.

 Creative UK